nettmaus/nettmaus/README.md

 LINUX UBER ALLES.
 I installed Slackware 1.0 from 26 diskettes onto a (then brand new) Compaq 386 and never looked back.
 I have yet to encounter a computerized task that cannot be accomplished on a Linux system.
 Including most games.

 I dabble in code, both living and long dead (sorry Forth...
 Fortran...
 Perl...).
-I was a PerlMonk, but don't practice it anymore - at least not in public.
+I was a PerlMonk, but don't practice it anymore - at least not in public (it is apparently indecent these days).
 I am coding agnostic, and as long as it's Turing Complete, I can probably write code in it once I figure out the syntax and symbols.
 Except, I can't write assembly sober, or without my bag of powdered silver and chicken's blood.

 Outside of writing code, I am a World-Builder and write fantasy short stories (and sometimes rotten poetry).
-I also like to learn new languages - both compter programming and human communication (C++, German, Perl, Russian, Spanish, etc. are all in my toolkit).
+I also like to learn new languages - both compter programming and human communication (C++, Draconian, Forth, German, Old Dryynsh, Perl, Russian, Spanish, etc. are all in my toolkit).
 When I feel particularly frisky, I make dangerous things out of Raspberry Pis.
 I am trying to put one into my dead robot's brain.
 I hear SLAM works on a Pi.

 - 🌱 I’m currently learning ...